Mumma I Love You

 Pen to paper.
 Fingers to keyboard.
 Make a collage and post it on instagram.
 Make a mix tape / spotify playlist.
 Paint it.
 Create a status update.
 However you communicate best, get those words / emotions / feelings about what she has done for you, the best advice she has ever given and what you respect most about her.
 This can be given to your Mum on your wedding day or hey, why not Mother’s Day.

-Yes, she’s always told you your gifted, special or as we say in our family, advanced.
+Yes, she’s always told you you’re gifted, special or as we say in our family, advanced.
 But I’m talking about actually getting her a special present to show you care.
-Here are some of my top picks.

 Special shout out to the Mums of the world.
 May you be spoilt AF this Mothers Day.
 And spoiler alert – sorry Mum, I didn’t get you the Saint Laurent bag…